xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 > Azure SQL databases come with automated point-in-time backups, so `BACPAC` files are primarily used for moving databases from one server to another - as we're doing here.

-1. In the Azure portal go to your resource group for this workshop.
+1. In the Azure portal, search for "Storage Accounts" in the top level search bar (in the blue bar, right at the top of the page)
-2. Create a new temporary Storage Account.
+2. Click "Create" to create a new Storage Account, and configure it:
+   - Select your workshop resource group
    - Keep the default option for Performance (Standard) and select the "Locally-redundant" option for Redundancy.
 3. Once created, browse to the Account, and select "Containers" in the sidebar.
 4. Create a new container called "bacpac".